xorbitsai/xorbits/doc/source/deployment/cluster.rst

 Cluster deployment
 ==================

-If you have some machines either on the cloud or not, you want to deploy Xorbits via command lines, you can refer to this documentation.
+If you have some machines either on the cloud or not, and you want to deploy Xorbits via command lines, you can refer to this documentation.

 Installation